-Glue activities give kids practice controlling their glue bottles.
-They’re also great for strengthening little hands and improving fine motor skills in general.
-Here we’re sharing a special, story-inspired glue dot practice activity.
+Inside: a glue dot worksheet to give kids practice controlling their glue bottles.
+Glue practice is also great for strengthening little hands and improving fine motor skills in general.
+Here we’re sharing a special, story-inspired glue practice activity.

 (Books and Giggles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.)